 Street Life Studies is an annual workshop that examines and documents the use of public street spaces in cities around the world.
 Students observe place; as people, behaviours, systems, and spaces in both their formal and informal expressions.
 The workshop is an elective course run through Built Environment, University of New South Wales Sydney in partnership with Faculty of Architecture and Urbanism, Royal University of Fine Arts, Phnom Penh.
 From 2015-2019 the course has examined street spaces in Sydney, Australia and compared these to Phnom Penh, Cambodia.
 In 2017, the course ran consecutively in Kathmandu, Nepal.
 In the top menu you will find documentation related to previous editions.
-The 2018 course booklet provides a synopsis.

 To apply, please see application page